vrotondo/flask-sqlalchemy-one-many-relationships-technical-lesson/README.md

 other side.
 This makes the syntax for accessing related models and creating join tables very simple.

+## Scenario

+You’ve recently joined NewHorizon Staffing, a fast-growing HR solutions company that helps businesses manage employee records, performance reviews, and onboarding tasks.

+The current backend system stores employee information in a single table, but now stakeholders need linked records:

+* Each employee must have multiple performance reviews over time.
+* Each employee must also have one onboarding record after hiring.

+Instead of writing complicated SQL JOIN statements manually every time data needs to be accessed, your job is to establish relationships between models using Flask-SQLAlchemy, making the database easier to query, maintain, and scale.

+In this lesson, you’ll apply relationship modeling patterns to:

+* Connect employees to multiple reviews (One-to-Many).
+* Connect each employee to a single onboarding record (One-to-One).
+* Ensure relationships behave predictably when employees are added, modified, or deleted.

 ## Tools & Resources

 - [GitHub Repo](https://github.com/learn-co-curriculum/flask-sqlalchemy-one-many-relationships-technical-lesson)